SteelCompendium/data-rules-md-dse/Abilities/Talent/1st-Level Features/Repel.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.1st-level-feature:repel
   scdc:
-    - 1.1.1:13.2.1.1:18
+    - 1.1.1:11.2.1.1:18
   source: mcdm.heroes.v1
   subclass: Telekinesis
   target: Self or one ally
   type: feature/ability/talent/1st-level-feature
 effects:
+  - name: Effect
-  - effect: The target takes half the triggering damage, or the distance of the triggering forced movement is reduced by a number of squares equal to your Reason score.
+    effect: The target takes half the triggering damage, or the distance of the triggering forced movement is reduced by a number of squares equal to your Reason score.
 If the target took damage and was force moved, you choose the effect.
 If the forced movement is reduced to 0 squares, the target can push the source of the forced movement a number of squares equal to your Reason score.
-    name: Effect
 ```